The 2014 WHO classification is one of the classification systems for endometrial stromal tumours (EST).

 An adrenal collision tumour or collision tumour of the adrenal gland is an uncommon condition where two histologically distinct tumours abut each other or are in close proximity in the same adrenal gland.

 Collision tumours have been reported in nearly every organ, for example, collis...

-Primary adrenal cortical carcinoma is a highly malignant but rare neoplasm.
+Primary adrenal cortical carcinoma (also known as adrenocortical carcinoma) is a highly malignant but rare neoplasm.
 It may present as a hormonally active or an inactive tumour.

 primary adrenal lymphoma: rare

 can be bilateral in around 70% of cases 1